PatrickLi2021/react-development-project/README.md

 # Link to Deployed React App:

-# Instructinos on How to Locally Run the Application:
+# Instructions on How to Locally Run the Application:
 1. First, make sure that you install all necessary dependencies by running `npm install` in the root project directory.
 2. Then, in this root project directory, you can run the command `npm start` to run the app in development mode.
 3. The app should then automatically open in your default browser.
 If it doesn't, you can navigate to [http://localhost:3000](http://localhost:3000) to view it in your browser